caesarnine/ctxl/README.md

 ## Why ctxl?

-ctxl streamlines the process of providing project context to LLMs.
-Instead of manually copying and pasting file contents or explaining your project structure, ctxl automatically generates a comprehensive, structured representation of your project.
-This allows LLMs to have a more complete understanding of your codebase, leading to more accurate and context-aware assistance.
+ctxl streamlines the process of providing project context to LLMs and interacting with them for project-specific assistance.
+The LLM can use this rich context to generate better code, and the interactive chat allows it to run commands and edit files while also getting feedback on errors/issues.

 ## Installation